Blurrito/S3-Portfolio/Group/README.md

 The goal of this learning outcome is to create, discuss and verify (functional) requirements and (architectural) designs.

 ### Requirements
 At the start of the project, we created a list of user stories, which would act as our requirements.
 Each user story would be disected into smaller tasks, which would then get implemented individually.
-We created a definition of done for each task, so the assigned team members could see what needed to be done while the others could easily view the progress.
+We created a primitive list of requirements for each task, so the assigned team members could see what needed to be done while the others could easily view the progress.

 ![Partial user story list](https://user-images.githubusercontent.com/32673522/171046329-f0008016-af64-4870-a9ff-cad96b96b944.png)

-In order to verify the functional competence of the functions, we tested all functional components of the system.
-In my case, I wrote unit and integration tests for all back-end functions to verify this.
-The testing framework we decided on using for this is Xunit.
+During the first period of our project, we made the fatal mistake of not asking enough about what the stakeholder truly wanted, and worked based on the assumption of what he wanted as explained in the project description.
+Because of this mistake, we ultimately had to scrap most of our progress partway through the development process and start anew with thorougly questioning the stakeholder on what the problem he faced is, and what it is that he seeks in order to solve it.

+We then carefully filtered through the information we obtained from this meeting and created a first set of requirements that would help us get started with this second attempt (see [What Agile method did we use](#what-agile-method-did-we-use)).
+We would also increase the amount of meetings with the stakeholder to once per week, so we could show our progress, receive feedback and ask questions.
+This in turn significantly increased our understanding of what it is that we needed to create, as well as building a friendly relationship with the stakeholder.
+While we did not directly verify the list of requirements from our sprint board, we did verify whether or not we made the correct assumption and implemented the right thing during our meetings.

 ### Design
-During the span of the project, I made various architectural design choices within the back-end project.
-Two of those choices are the ORM we would end up using and the structure of the Data Access layer.

-At first, we used raw SQL queries to communicate with the database.
-However, having to write a new query for every action became bothersome rather fast.
-For this reason I suggested the use of an ORM, specifically Entity Framework as our back-end uses .NET Core and I personally had experience with using it before.

-However, in order to repalce the already existing SQL implementation with Entity Framework, the entire Data Access layer had to be rewritten.
-This cost us far more time than would have been necessary.
-In order to minimize the amount of time necessary to implement new ORM's, as well as to make the implementation of different server configurations easier, I decided to implement the repository pattern.
+While I was personally not involved with the (architectural) design of the front-end application.
+Instead, my focus and input was made in the back-end application, where I discussed and implemented various choices based on past experiences, the needs of the project and the opinions of both my group members and the stakeholder.

+One such design choice was **the implementation of the repository pattern**.
+During the early stages of the project, we worked with raw SQL queries, but quickly realized the poor maintainability and scalablilty of this approach.
+For this reason, I opted to implement an ORM to streamline the process and make the code shorter and more maintanable.
+However, I still wished to have the modularity of switching between different data storage mediums, should the need arise.

+In order to facilitate this desire, I decided to implement the repository pattern.
+This addition, while still defining the base functions for each data type stored in the database, would allow the developer to impelemt functionality for a new ORM with as little as a single new base repository class.
+The accompanying interfaces also allowed us to implement dependency inversion, globalizing the entire system.

+Another design choice I made in conjunction with another group member was **the best method to determine the sensor closest to a specific set of coordinates**.
+At first, the stakeholder wanted to have any sensors who did not send any new data to instead copy the measured temperature of the sensor closest to it.
+In order to achieve this, we devised two different methods.
-Finally, we had a discussion regarding the best way to determine the sensor nearest to another sensor.
-If an active sensor, for whatever reason, does not provide a temperature reading of it's own within the set time limit, the system should take the reading from the nearest sensor instead.
-We deviced two solutions for this.
-The first proposed solution involved comparing the coordinates of each sensor to that of the one with no temperature reading, then taking the one whose coordinates come closest to those numbers.
-The second proposed solution involved mathematically calculating the distance between the each of the sensors and the sensor with no temperature reading and taking the sensor whose resulting value is the lowest.

-After writing a solution using both methods, we came to the conclusion that calculating the distance resulted in the most elegant and maintainable code with no noticeable difference in performance.
-For this reason, we ended up implementing this method.
+The first method consisted of comparing the coordinates of each sensor to that of the one with no temperature reading, then taking the one whose coordinates come closest to those numbers.
+The second method consisted of mathematically calculating the distance between the each of the sensors and the sensor with no temperature reading and taking the sensor whose resulting value is the lowest.
+After discussing both methods and writing pieces of test code, we came to the conclusion that the second method was the most compact and maintainable.

+However, the introduction of this functionality would ultimately cause an issue for which the solution was not part of the scope of our project.
+When presenting our findings to the stakeholder along with an alternative solution, he made the decision to cut the feature.
+While the code does not serve it's original purplose any longer, it ultimately got reused for determining the sensors closest to the corners of the grid, which are needed by the front-end heatmap generator.

 ## Business process
 The goal of this learning outcome is to analyze and describe a business process related to the project.